cheminfo/nmrium-docs/docs/80_utitlies/20_zenodo/20_zenodo.md

 :::

 Submit NMR spectra to Zenodo with direct integration into NMRium for interactive visualization and analysis.
-This tool enables the ultimate **FAIR data submission** for NMR datasets, making your research data Findable, Accessible, Interoperable, and Reusable.
+These tools enable the ultimate **FAIR data submission** for NMR datasets, making your research data Findable, Accessible, Interoperable, and Reusable.

 :::success Try it out

-You can check the result of this script on the [Zenodo sandbox](https://sandbox.zenodo.org/records/445105).
+You can check the result of such a submission on the [Zenodo sandbox](https://sandbox.zenodo.org/records/445105).
 Even though the data is hosted on Zenodo, the spectra can be displayed interactively in NMRium — the visualization loads the data directly from Zenodo.

 :::

 ## About

-`zenodo-nmrium` is a command-line tool designed to streamline the submission of NMR spectra datasets to Zenodo while leveraging the power of [NMRium](https://www.nmrium.org) for interactive, web-based visualization.
+Two tools are available to submit NMR spectra datasets to Zenodo while leveraging the power of [NMRium](https://www.nmrium.org) for interactive, web-based visualization: a **web application** at https://zenodo-submit.nmrium.com/ and a **command-line tool** named `zenodo-nmrium`.
+Both produce exactly the same kind of Zenodo record.

 ### Why FAIR Data Matters

-This tool ensures your NMR data follows FAIR principles:
+Both tools ensure your NMR data follows FAIR principles:

 - **Findable**: Your data is registered and discoverable on Zenodo
 - **Accessible**: Data is freely available on the public internet